aos92/TwentyTwenty-Child/README.md

 * Delete Category from top of Blog Page and Posts
 * Remove Excerpt from Blog Page
 * Delete embedded fonts
+* Change the navigation menu icon
+* Hide all page titles